 Nicky Richards has been the man to follow over jumps here.
-Based fairly nearby in Cumbria, Richards has registered a 20% strike-rate at the track across more than 350 runners – recording a level stakes profit of nearly £30.
+Based fairly nearby in Cumbria, Richards has registered a 20% strike-rate at the track across more than 350 runners – recording a level stakes net win of nearly £30.

 Newcastle All-Weather Flat Course